 The first function is "document registering" where the Document Repository Actor submits metadata of newly shared document to the Document Registry Actor.
 Then these metadata attributes will be fed into a Smart Contract.
 Due to the limitations of Smart Contracts, it is not practical to store an object that takes a lot of space.
 This is because large transactions will negatively affect the blockchain network.
 It adds unnecessary workload to validator nodes and contributes to the accumulation of an overly large blockchain.
 That means anything stored in the blockchain ledger must be simple and as small as possible.
 Therefore, we simplify the object variable containing metadata attributes into a simpler form that takes up as little space as possible.
 Then the simplified variable is assigned into single Smart Contract function transaction.

-Additionally, to support document searching, it is necessary to have a unique identifier as reference.
-Usually, blockchain assigns hash values to all entities e.g., transactions, blocks, and all nodes as their unique identification.
-However, it can be complicated and cumbersome task to apply these values since each blockchain node has to establish and maintain an off-chain database by itself to record which hash values are assigned to which entities.
-Therefore, The function also automatically assigns each set of metadata with an identification number to differentiate each set of metadata belong to each health document.
+For the ”document searching” function, generally Blockchain is not designed for searching since what users want to know is the latest data e.g., current account balance not the previous one.
+Therefore, current blockchain system only keeps unique identifier (using hash value) of the latest data.
+A straightforward idea could be to keep all of unique identifiers of each document instead..
+However, this can be complicated and cumbersome task since each blockchain node has to establish and maintain an off-chain database by itself to record the mapping between unique identifiers and published documents.
+Another idea is………Therefore, we propose to use the programmability properties of Smart Contracts to solve this issue. เริ่มจากการ design smart contract แล้วใส่ doc id By attaching one more integer variable to the variable containing the metadata attributes set, we can use the Smart Contract to identify itself with this variable.
+That means the document registration function also automatically assigns each set of metadata with an identification number to differentiate each set of metadata belong to each health document.

-The second function is the "document searching" function, where the XDS Document Registry Actor receives search keywords set by the user from the XDS Document Consumer Actor via the document query (ITI-18) transaction and starts using these search keywords as a reference to find the right document.
+The second function is the "document searching" function, where the Document Registry Actor receives search keywords set by the user from the Document Consumer Actor via the document query (ITI-18) transaction and starts using these search keywords as a reference to find the right document.
 As mentioned above, we assigned an integer variable to each smart contract to act as an identifier.
 These identifiers will then be used by the search function to search iteratively through all transactions.
 While iterating, the search function only needs to call the variable containing metadata attributes to get metadata attribute values without the need to make any changes to the transaction.
 The search function then compares the metadata attributes' values with the search keywords.
 Depending on which search type is used, the search process can be different.
 For example, if “FindDocument” is used the search will check all transactions but for “GetDocument”, the search will stop once it found match.
 Then the metadata attributes of the document in the search result will be added to the ITI-18 response transaction and sent from the Document Registry Actor back to the Document Consumer Actor.
 Otherwise, the Document Registry Actor will send an ITI-18 response transaction with no results found instead.

 Implementation and Results